-Axenic cultures of E. moshkovskii strains Laredo, FIC, 15114 and Snake were grown and maintained in LYI-S-2 media (liver extract, yeast extract, iron and serum) with 15% adult bovine serum (Clark & Diamond 2002).
+Axenic cultures of E. moshkovskii strains Laredo, FIC, 15114, and Snake were grown and maintained in LYI-S-2 media (liver extract, yeast extract, iron, and serum) with 15% adult bovine serum (Clark and Diamond 2002).
 To culture high cell counts, strains were incubated at room temperature, in darkness, for 7 days.
-Once at a high density, the cells were centrifuged, washed twice in phosphate-buffered saline (PBS) solution and lysed with QIAGEN cell lysis buffer, before an adapted version of the previously described CTAB method (Clark & Diamond 1991), as employed by Weedall et al. (2012), with two rounds of the phenol:chloroform:isoamyl alcohol (25:24:1) extraction, was used.
+Once at a high density, the cells were centrifuged, washed twice in phosphate-buffered saline solution and lysed with QIAGEN cell lysis buffer, before an adapted version of the previously described CTAB method (Clark and Diamond 1991), as employed by Weedall et al. (2012), with two rounds of the phenol:chloroform:isoamyl alcohol (25:24:1) extraction, was used.
 The extracted and purified DNA was suspended in nuclease-free water.
-For strains FIC, 15114 and Snake, 100 bp libraries were pooled and sequenced using the 'TruSeq DNA sample prep low throughput protocol' (Illumina), using the in-line control reagent and gel-free method.
+For strains FIC, 15114, and Snake, 100-bp libraries were pooled and seguenced using the "TruSeg DNA sample prep low throughput protocol" (Illumina), using the in-line control reagent and gelfree method.
 Libraries were size selected for total fragment lengths between 400 and 600 bp using a Pippin Prep machine (Sage Science) with a 1.5% agarose gel cassette.
-A 150 bp Paired End (PE) library was similarly generated for the Laredo strain.
-Alignment of the resulting reads for each strain is described below in the section entitled 'Variant calling and analysis in E. histolytica and E. moshkovskii'.
+A 150-bp paired-end (PE) library was similarly generated for the Laredo strain.
+Assembly of the resulting reads for each strain, and their subsequent application, is described below in the section entitled "Variant Calling and Analysis in E. histolytica and E. moshkovskii."

-E. moshkovskii Laredo was also sequenced using the 454 method in order to generate a de novo assembly.
-Two single-end fragment libraries, a 3 kb insert PE library and an 8 kb insert PE library were constructed using the manufacturer's protocols and sequenced using the 454 GS

-FLX Titanium system (Roche).
-The Newbler Assembler v2.3 (Margulies et al. 2005) was used to carry out a de novo assembly of the total 3,812,076 generated reads > 150 bp using default parameters.
-The resulting scaffolds, and contigs no smaller than 500 bp, were concatenated to produce an un-ordered draft assembly.
+Entamoeba moshkovskii Laredo was also sequenced using the 454 method in order to generate a de novo assembly.
+Two single-end fragment libraries, a 3-kb insert PE library and an 8-kb insert PE library were constructed using the manufacturer's protocols and sequenced using the 454 GS FLX Titanium system (Roche).
+The Newbler Assembler v2.3 (Margulies et al. 2005) was used to carry out a de novo assembly of the total 3,812,076 generated reads >150 bp using default parameters.
+The resulting scaffolds, and contigs no smaller than 500 bp, were concatenated to produce an unordered draft assembly.

-Annotation of the E. moshkovskii Laredo genome
+Annotation of the E. moshkovskii Laredo Genome

-A training set of 197 models, including 57 multi-exon models, was manually curated for annotation software AUGUSTUS v2.5.5's training script autoAug (Stanke & Waack 2003).
-The set was informed using three datasets.
-Open reading frames 150 amino acids or greater in length were cross-referenced with 'hits' generated by entering a 3.5 Mb section of the assembly into a BLASTX search (Altschul et al. 1990) against the E. histolytica HM-1:IMSS protein set with an Exponent Value (E-value) threshold of 1e-10.
+A training set of 197 models, including 57 multiexon models. was manually curated for annotation software AUGUSTUS v2.5.5's training script autoAug (Stanke and Waack 2003).
+The set was informed using three data sets.
+Open reading frames 150 amino acids or greater in length were crossreferenced with "hits" generated by entering a 3.5-Mb section of the assembly into a BlastX search (Altschul et al. 1990) against the E. histolytica HM-1:IMSS protein set with an exponent value (E-value) threshold of 1e-10.
 Finally, transcriptomic data generated using a previously published protocol (Hon et al. 2013) were used, although default cutoff scores were used with HMMSplicer v0.9.5 (Dimon et al. 2010).
-AUGUSTUS was then run using default parameters and a set of 'hints', consisting of weighted intron positions inferred from the splice junction data (Bonus = 10; Penalty = 0.7; un-weighted values = 1).
+AUGUSTUS was then run using default parameters and a set of "hints," consisting of weighted intron positions inferred from the splice junction data (Bonus = 10, Penalty = 0.7, unweighted values = 1).

-Proteins encoded by putative coding sequences (CDSs) in the AUGUSTUS output were entered into a reciprocal BLASTP search against the protein set of E. histolytica HM-1:IMSS, using default parameters.
+Proteins encoded by putative coding sequences (CDSs) in the AUGUSTUS output were entered into a reciprocal BlastP search against the protein set of E. histolytica HM-1:IMSS, using default parameters.
 Predicted sequences with a reciprocal best hit (RBH) were included in the final annotation set.
-Those without a definite orthologue were included if their total exon length exceeded 350 bp and if they were attributed an AUGUSTUS confidence score of at least 0.75 or they 'hit' an E. histolytica HM-1:IMSS gene in a one-way BLASTP search using an E-value threshold of 1e-5.
+Those without a definite ortholog were included if their total exon length exceeded 350 bp and if they were attributed an AUGUSTUS confidence score of at least 0.75 or they "hit" an E. histolytica HM-1:IMSS gene in a one-way BlastP search using an E-value threshold of 1e-5.